 Quality of Material

 The most important factor of any reloading press is the materials.
-We looked for the durable metal in our review.
+We looked for durable metal in our review.

 No matter what type or brand may be out there now, though- whether it’s a single-stage or progressive- your long-lasting product will have reinforced steel bones if that skeleton consists only of the treated material.